1stfootforward/blog/_posts/2017-08-13-Smoothie-Hacks.md

 #### Fresh vs Frozen.

 We all know fresh is best, but when looking for fresh berries in the middle of winter can be hard to do.
-Don’t worry about it, frozen fruit is not only more accessible but a time more affordable and really convenient.
+Don’t worry about it, frozen fruit is not only more accessible but at times more affordable and really convenient.
 Also acts as ice to make your smoothie super cold.

 ![Picture of 2 fresh smoothies]({{ site.url }}/images/smoothie-hacks/freshsmoothies.jpeg)